 At King Street Primary and Pre-School EYFS Unit we recognise that children learn to be independent from secure relationships.
 We aim to develop caring, respectful, professional relationships with the children and their families.
-We want to carry this out by inviting parents to share with us the children's learning journeys and show examples of their work every term through Stay and Play sessions where parents are invited into our setting to spend time with their child and speak to the practitioners who work together as the EYFS team within the setting.
+We want to carry this out by inviting parents to share with us the children's online learning journeys via Tapestry and show examples of their work every term through Stay and Play sessions where parents are invited into our setting to spend time with their child and speak to the practitioners who work together as the EYFS team within the setting.